 We hope this match goes as planned and the teams showcase their talents; this is the Champions League after all.
-Liverpool are 6/5 favourite with most firms – a little tighter than expected, given the opposition; PSG are doing the rounds at 21/10 (Unibet).
-It’ll prove shrewd to avoid predicting the match winner and, instead, play both teams to score in the first-half at 5/2.
+Liverpool is 6/5 favourite with most firms – a little tighter than expected, given the opposition; PSG is doing the rounds at 21/10 (Unibet).
+It’ll prove shrewd to avoid predicting the match-winner and, instead, play both teams to score in the first half at 5/2.
 Coral is the standout firm for that bet.

 REAL MADRID – ROMA

 With four Premier League teams in action on Tuesday and Wednesday, it’s unlikely this match will feature highly on domestic fans’ list of priorities.
 However, it does promise to be one for the purists.
 There’s nothing more than three points at stake on Wednesday at the Bernabeu, but it would come as no surprise if these sides met again further down the line with both capable of driving towards the latter stages.